 throughout the entire cook.

 Cook for 2 hours, then start checking the internal meat temperature using an instant-read thermometer.
 If you notice that the breasts are cooking unevenly, rotate them by turning the grate 180°.
-The turkey is done when it registers about 160°F.
+The turkey is done when it registers 160°F.